matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 1. Hang things that can be hung.
 1. Keep your counters clean.
 Clean station, clean mind.
 1. Do all these things to your fridge too.
+1. Manage your mise.
+Have tons of pinch bowls and whatnot for it.
+Cook calmly.
+[BA Restaurant tips](https://www.youtube.com/watch?v=A8g-bt9GbRk)
+1. Label and date all your things.
+Painter's tape is fantastic.
+[BA Restaurant tips](https://www.youtube.com/watch?v=A8g-bt9GbRk)
+1. Consolidate into smaller containers as you use things, to save space.
+Deli containers are amazing.
+[Carla's tip](https://youtu.be/A8g-bt9GbRk?t=119)
+1. Have lots of towels.
+Keep a dry towel for grabbing hot things, and have a second towel for drying your hands.
+Don't mix them up because you'll burn yourself.
+You've done this accidentally when washing your hands just before putting on cloth oven mitts.
+[BA Restaurant tips](https://www.youtube.com/watch?v=A8g-bt9GbRk)
+1. Use *clap* your *clap* freezer!
+Freeze chilis and grate them later, freeze big batches of sauces, whatever.
+To quote [Priya](https://youtu.be/A8g-bt9GbRk?t=527): "I use my freezer kind of like a pantry.
+I freeze everything".